AshKuhlmann/data_curator/docs/developer_diary.md

   - [ ] File attributes: `size`, `mtime`, `path contains`, `depth`, `is_binary` (simple sniff).
   - [ ] Dry‑run output should include the would‑be destination paths.
   - [ ] Add rule validation command `rules validate` with schema errors surfaced.
+  - [ ] Add `rules test --file <path>` to show the first matching rule/action for a single file.
+  - [ ] Add `rules metrics` to summarize matches per rule for tuning.
+  - [ ] Define and enforce a JSON Schema for rules; validate on load with detailed error locations.

 ### Testing
 - [ ] Add E2E tests for the trash/restore mismatch to prevent regressions.